This post contains affiliate links.

 I have also noticed that a new cover won’t last as long without lanolization as a wool cover that has already been in use for a couple of months.
-I guess that some of the lanolin still stays inside the wool even after washing it, and each time we lanolize it, even more is added.
+I guess some of the lanolin stays inside the wool even after washing it, and more is added each time we lanolize.

 If you don’t have time to wash and lanolize right away (because these two processes certainly are somewhat time-consuming), there are a couple of tricks to help you put off these two procedures.

 One is to use a lanolin spray (link to Etsy store) that you spray onto the cover, and the other one is to use a wool liner (link to Etsy store) that you have previously lanolized.
 By placing it onto the cover, the lanolized liner will help you neutralize urine and keep the wool cover good for a week or two.
 A wool liner is probably a better idea for daytime wool covers because it will cover almost all the area of the wool cover.
 Since it won’t cover all the area of wool pull-ups (my definition of a nighttime wool cover), it might not be as helpful in those.